-During the yearly Open Enrollment Period (or outside of it, if eligible), you can apply for health coverage through the Health Insurance Marketplace.
-The Marketplace is designed to help you find health coverage that fits your budget and meets your needs.
+During Open Enrollment each year (or outside of it, if eligible), you can apply for health coverage through the Health Insurance Marketplace®.
+The Marketplace helps you find health coverage that fits your budget and meets your needs.

 Through a streamlined application process, you'll find out if you can get savings that you can use right away to help you lower your premium amount for private health coverage.
 You can also find out if you qualify for free or low-cost coverage through Medicaid or the Children's Health Insurance Program (CHIP).